TomSoderling/VSAppCenter/README.md

 ## Current Nuggets

-- Slides from my App Center talk at the MN Enterprise Mobile meetup on 1/18/18
+- Slides from my App Center talk: Automate the lifecycle of your apps with Visual Studio App Center
+  - MN Enterprise Mobile meetup on 1/18/18
+  - Twin Cities Code Camp #22 on 4/21/18

 ### Scripts